 What criteria should I use to refer a patient for bariatric surgery?

-Guideline-Aligned (High Confidence)
+Posted: 14 August 2025 Guideline-Aligned (High Confidence) Clinically Reviewed

-Generated by iatroX.
-Developer: Dr Kola Tytler MBBS CertHE MBA MRCGP (General Practitioner).
+Dr Kola Tytler MBBS CertHE MBA MRCGPClinical Lead • iatroX

 Offer adults a referral for a comprehensive assessment by specialist weight management services to consider bariatric surgery if:

-• Or the person has a BMI between 35 and 40 kg/m2 with a significant health condition that could be improved by weight loss, such as type 2 diabetes, hypertension, or severe mobility problems.
+• Or the person has a BMI between 35 and 40 kg/m with a significant health condition that could be improved by weight loss, such as type 2 diabetes, hypertension, or severe mobility problems.

 • The person agrees to the necessary long-term follow-up after surgery, including life-long reviews.

-• For people of South Asian, Chinese, other Asian, Middle Eastern, Black African, or African-Caribbean family backgrounds, consider a lower BMI threshold reduced by 2.5 kg/m2 due to increased cardiometabolic risk at lower BMI.
+• For people of South Asian, Chinese, other Asian, Middle Eastern, Black African, or African-Caribbean family backgrounds, consider a lower BMI threshold reduced by 2.5 kg/m due to increased cardiometabolic risk at lower BMI.

-This content was generated by iatroX.
-Always verify information and use clinical judgment.
+Educational content only.
+Always verify information and use clinical judgement.